 SPECIAL TOPIC: RACISM

-A. This is a universal expression by fallen mankind within his society.
+A. This attitude of superiority is a universal expression by fallen mankind within community.
 This is mankind's ego, supporting itself on the backs of others.
 Racism is, in many ways, a modern phenomena, while nationalism (or tribalism) is a more ancient expression.

 B. Nationalism began at Babel (Genesis 11) and was originally related to Noah's three sons from which the so-called races developed (Genesis 10).
 However, it is obvious from Scripture that humanity is from one source (cf. Genesis 1-3; Acts 17:24-26).

 C. Racism is just one of many prejudices.
 Some others are

 2. socio-economic arrogance

 A. Old Testament

 1. Gen. 1:27 – Mankind, male and female, were made in the image and likeness of God, which makes them unique.
 It also shows their individual worth and dignity (cf. John 3:16).

 2. Gen. 1:11-25 – Records the phrase, ". . .after their own kind. . ." ten times.
 This has been used to support racial segregation.
 However, it is obvious from the context that this refers to animals and plants and not to humanity.